tnmyhere/startupnotes/README.md

-# startupnotes
+# Startup Notes
-Notes from Stanford's CS 183B course on startup advice.
+A growing collection of synthesized notes on building startups, primarily sourced from Y Combinator lectures, founder interviews, and startup resources.